This guide is all about things to do in New Orleans in the summer, updated for 2023.

 - NOLA Caribbean Festival

-Packing for New Orleans for summer is about being comfortable in humidity and enjoying the festive vibe of the city.
+Packing for New Orleans for summer is about being comfortable in the humidity and enjoying the festive vibe of the city.

 An umbrella.
 Rain showers are frequent and pop up unexpectedly sometimes.
+Also protects from scorching heat.

 Bring sunscreen.
 Even on an overcast day, the UV rays can be strong.